masc-it/ScrapingMonkey/docs/README.md

 Click an element in the currently loaded page.

 - selector: xpath selector to find the element to be clicked.

+### SEND_KEYS

+Send characters to an input field.

+- selector: xpath selector to the input element
+- data: the string to send

 ### GO_TO